 The scatter plot below shows that most of the sales activity for units in the last quarter occurred in coastal areas on the peninsula.

 Although prices are expected to rise in the unit rental sector over the next two years, rental volumes will fall.
 A shortage of demand might make seasoned property investors a little cautious of the unit rental market in Mornington Peninsula Shire.
-However, the sales market for units has almost a guaranteed price rise foreseen in the market.
+However, the sales market for units offers a great Outlook for the Mornington Peninsula Property Market with almost a guaranteed price rise foreseen.

 The market for houses doesn’t carry the same prospects for price rises.
 In fact, it is certain that house sales prices will fall and so will the rent values of houses in the LGA.
 Therefore, over the next two years, property investors would be advised to focus on buying and selling units in Mornington Peninsula Shire.